suleymangunel/Virus-Lab/README.md

 # VisurLaboratory
-Creating Computer Viruses for experimental usage
+Creating Computer Viruses for experimental use

 This program was written by QuickBASIC.
 VirusLaboratory designed for experimental purposes to demonstrate how computer viruses work.